Rokiis1/roadmap/2.Module/levels_of_testing.md

 3. **Alpha and Beta Testing:** Alpha testing is conducted by the in-house testing teams, while Beta testing is done by a limited number of end users in the real environment.

 4. **User Acceptance Testing (UAT):** This is the final phase of acceptance testing where the actual users test the software to validate the functionality and usability of the system in a real-world scenario.

-# Summary

-1. **Component Testing (Unit Testing):** This is the first level of software testing where individual components (or units) of a software are tested in isolation.
-The purpose is to validate that each unit of the software performs as designed.
-Techniques like mocking or stubbing are used to achieve isolation.

-2. **Component Integration Testing (Unit Integration Testing):** This level of testing involves combining two or more units and testing them as a group.
-The purpose is to expose faults in the interaction between integrated units.
-Stubs and drivers are used to simulate the behavior of missing components.

-3. **System Testing:** This level involves testing the entire system as a whole to verify that it meets the specified requirements.
-It includes a wide range of testing types like functional testing, performance testing, security testing.
-It's a black box type of testing where the focus is on the input and output of the system without considering internal code structure.

-4. **System Integration Testing:** This level of testing checks how a system interacts with external systems.
-The goal is to identify issues that occur when the system is connected to external interfaces.
-It's often considered a type of end-to-end (E2E) testing, as it can involve testing processes that span multiple systems from start to finish.

-5. **Acceptance Testing:** This is the final level of software testing performed after System and Integration Testing.
-This type of testing is done to verify if the system is ready for delivery.
-It aims to evaluate the system's compliance with the business requirements and assess whether it is ready for delivery.